Skip to content

 I’ve understood how to automate PR reviews in headless mode.
 Next, I’ll learn how to control a browser using MCP.

-Let’s move on to Level 7: Browser Automator — Browser Control, Scraping, and PDFs.
+Next: Level 7: Browser Automator — Browser Control, Scraping, and PDFs.